rh-telco-tigers/GPUaaS/use-case4/README.md

 oc delete -f use-case4/00-namespace.yaml --ignore-not-found
 ```

+---

 ## Notes

 - Use **small** catalog models (1 GPU each) so Phase 1 / 4 stay fast.
 - Borrow needs the same flavor on both queues (`t4-gpu`).
 - Phase 4 needs `reclaimWithinCohort: Any` on the inference ClusterQueue.
-- Clean up use-case1/2 queues first if they still hold these 3 T4s.
+- Clean up use-case 1/2 queues first if they still hold these 3 T4s.
 - Kueue needs `BatchJob` plus serving frameworks (`Deployment` / `StatefulSet`) — see root README.